 Note: The public library will loan you these books for free.
 If you’d rather buy them, use the links below to send a few pennies to support this site, at no extra cost to you (read more here).

 Taleb is a pompous blowhard, a merciless troll, and probably the single most insightful author I’ve ever read.
-The Black Swan is a good introduction to Taleb because it contains one of his most interesting ideas, and isn’t as sprawling as his later works, which clearly didn’t come within a hundred miles of an editor’s desk.
-Taleb is a pompous blowhard, a merciless troll, and one of my favourite authors.
+The Black Swan is a good introduction to his oeuvre because it contains one of his most interesting ideas, and isn’t as sprawling as his later works.
 Once you’ve got his measure, follow up with Antifragile, which is where the barbell strategy comes from, as well as Fooled By Randomness and Skin in the Game.

 This influential essay has done the rounds of the Internet several times.
 Wired editor Kevin Kelly argues that creators can find a middle ground between the big winners and the long tail of losers, as they increasingly connect to small groups of highly devoted fans.
 Selling to these fans directly, rather than through middlemen, can be enough to make a decent living.
 This is encouraging if true, and would work well in conjunction with a Barbell Strategy approach.